breizh24/breizh24/README.md

 ### 👨‍💻 About Me

-I'm a passionate frontend developer currently focused on React andTypeScript.
-I enjoy exploring and experimenting with the latest technologies that can make the development process and productseven better!
+I'm a passionate frontend developer currently focused on React and TypeScript.
+I enjoy exploring and experimenting with the latest technologies that can make the development process and products even better!

 ### ⚙️ Tech Stack